How to Optimize A Google Grant Account: 8 Mistakes & 9 Tips

 Google requires Google Ad Grants accounts to track their conversions if applicable.
 To do so, set up an account within Google Analytics by using these account setup instructions.

-The Google Ad Grant team uses click-through rate (CTR) to indicate ad quality.
+The Google Ad Grant team uses CTR to measure ad quality.
 Google interprets a high CTR for an ad as the ad being very relevant and valuable to users.
 While Google Analytics will automatically calculate each ad’s CTR for you, it can be helpful to understand how it’s calculated manually.

 If you notice that your CTR is lower than you’d like, here are some ways you can boost that metric and directly optimize your Google Grant account:

 - Pause keywords with a low CTR.
-Take a look at your keywords that receive the most impressions and pause any with a low CTR.
-While a keyword may be relevant to your mission, you should focus on keywords that yield results for your work.
+Take a look at the keywords that receive the most impressions and pause any with a low CTR.
+While a keyword may be relevant to your mission, you should focus on keywords that yield results.

 - Improve your ads.
 Do your ads inspire readers to click through to your website to get involved or learn more about your mission?
 Think critically about your ad copy and whether you’re pointing users to a relevant landing page.